flashbots/suave-specs/README.md

 ### Contributing

-You are welcome to open PRs and issues.
+* You are welcome to open PRs and issues.
 We invite you to discuss your ideas in the [Flashbots Forum](https://collective.flashbots.net/) for greater visibility and to avoid doing work that is unlikely to be widely accepted and merged into the core specs.

+* For creating tables of contents, we've started using this VS code extension: [xavierguarch.auto-markdown-toc](https://marketplace.visualstudio.com/items?itemName=xavierguarch.auto-markdown-toc) (recommend the following user setting: `"markdown-toc.depthFrom": 2`)